DynamoMTL/spree_chimpy/README.md

 Makes it easy to integrate your [Spree](http://spreecommerce.com) app with [MailChimp](http://www.mailchimp.com)

-- list subscription and unsubscribing
+- Extends Spree so that users can subscribe/unsubscribe to a MailChimp list
-- define and sync merge variables
+- Full support for MailChimp's [eCommerce360](http://kb.mailchimp.com/article/what-is-ecommerce360-and-how-does-it-work-with-mailchimp/) API.
+Allows you to create targeted campaigns in MailChimp based on a user's purchase history.
-- sync order information with MailChimp's [eCommerce360](http://kb.mailchimp.com/article/what-is-ecommerce360-and-how-does-it-work-with-mailchimp/)
+- Track revenue campaign: Notifies MailChimp when an order is made and the user originated from a campaign email.
-- campaign tracking
+- Easily add your own custom merge vars.
+We'll only sync them when data changes

 Installing
 -----------